jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 The `tree program`_ shows how files_ and folders_ on a computer are related, this helps to know how to go from one folder_ to another, because it shows the way I can go.

 If I know where I am it is easier to go where I want.

+:ref:`Click here to see what directory I am in<how to see what directory I am in>`

 ----